Josephson effects in an interaction-asymmetric junction across the BCS-BEC crossover: Introduction

 Regarding the theoretical side, microscopic calculations for Josephson current based on Bogoliubov de Gennes (BdG) equations~\cite{PhysRevLett.99.040401,SPUNTARELLI2010111,PhysRevB.102.144517,PhysRevB.111.134517} have provided detailed descriptions of the transport in the crossover region.
 While the BdG approach is useful to consider the microscopic spatial structure of the junctions, it is numerically demanding even in the weakly-interacting BCS regime.
 Meanwhile, the nonequilibrium Green's function approach, developed by Schwinger and Keldysh~\cite{schwinger1961brownian,Keldysh}, and systematized by Kadanoff–Baym equations~\cite{PhysRev.124.287,PhysRev.127.1391}, has been applied to the study of tunneling transport in condensed-matter systems~\cite{zagoskin1998quantum,mahan2013many}.
 An important advantage of the nonequilibrium Green's function approach is that one can investigate many-body aspects of the tunneling transport, where the geometric properties of the tunneling junctions are summarized into the tunneling amplitude.
 In this way, one can concisely obtain universal expressions of the tunneling transport in the weak-coupling limit, such as Ambegaokar-Baratoff formula~\cite{PhysRevLett.10.486}, Andreev information mirror~\cite{PhysRevD.96.124011,PhysRevD.102.064028,zhang2023dominant}, and Wiedemann-Franz law in degenerate fermions~\cite{PhysRevA.111.033312}).
 Another advantage is its extendability to include multi-particle tunneling~\cite{PhysRevA.106.033310,pnasnexus/pgad045}, which plays a crucial role in dense matter~\cite{PhysRevD.111.023044} and itinerant ferromagnetic states~\cite{PhysRevB.108.155303,PhysRevApplied.21.L031001}, and is difficult to incorporate in the BdG approach.
 In this sense, the formulation for quantum transport based on the nonequilibrium Green's function approach is complementary to the BdG approach, and thus important for understanding the Josephson current throughout the BCS-BEC crossover.
+Indeed, such techniques combined with the tunneling Hamiltonian formulation has a long history in the microscopic theory of superconducting tunnel junctions, including studies of AC Josephson currents and related nonlinear effects~\cite{osti,PhysRev.147.255,A.Barone}.

 Furthermore, motivated by the recent experimental progress in ultracold atom physics, it is interesting to consider the Josephson junction with an interaction asymmetry.
 The spatial control of the interaction strength~\cite{PhysRevLett.122.040405} enables us to study a tunneling junction in which the two sides are tuned to different regimes of the BCS-BEC crossover.
 The asymmetric junction may be realized in condensed-matter systems by connecting weakly-coupled and strongly-coupled superconductors.
 Along this direction, the proximity effect and the Kibble-Zurek mechanism in the normal-superfluid spatial junction have been discussed theoretically~\cite{PhysRevA.107.063314}.